 My career has not progressed because I am an employee representative.

-Belonging or not belonging, whether real or assumed, to an ethnic group, race or nation
+Belonging or not belonging to an ethnic group, race or nation

 I was refused a camping pitch because of my African origins.

-Belonging or not belonging, whether real or assumed, to a religion.
+Belonging or not belonging to a religion or philosophy

 Access to a public institution is forbidden to me because I wear a hijab.